Rhode Island Lighthouse History

 After the move, the Block Island Southeast Lighthouse Foundation wanted to relight the lighthouse.
 The first order Fresnel lens at the light couldn't be used because the mercury had been removed from the revolving apparatus.
 The Coast Guard removed the lens and replaced it with another first order lens from the Cape Lookout Lighthouse in Beaufort, North Carolina.
 The Block Island Southeast Light was relighted on August 27, 1994.
 The Foundation has a small museum at the light.

-For information on the Block Island Southeast Lighthouse Foundation, contact:
+For information on the Block Southeast Lighthouse Foundation, contact:

 Block Island Southeast Lighthouse Foundation